-In order to support the physical and mental well-being of students, they also engage in 1 hour of sport per week.
-A variety of options are available throughout the year in order to ensure students make the most of this opportunity.
+In order to support the physical and mental wellbeing of students, students also engage in 1 hour of sport per week.

+A variety of sport options are available throughout the year in order to ensure students make the most of this opportunity.